Bios

 I discovered Dzieci within the first year of arriving in NYC.
 Knowing there had to be

-more to theatre than what I had experienced and found so far.
-I worked/played/served
+more to theatre than what I had experienced so far, I joined in and worked/played/served

 Once the spark is started, it seems the fire never goes out.
 Seeds planted from that time,

-that blossom unexpectedly even today, roots woven throughout my being.
+blossom unexpectedly even today, with roots woven throughout my being.

 Zachary Koval – Dzieci Alumni 2008-2012 (and reappearing frequently)